A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we provide a new theoretical framework of pyramid Markov processes in the study of blockchain selfish mining.
 We describe a more general model of blockchain selfish mining with both a two-block leading competitive criterion and a new economic incentive, both of which are expressed by means of the block-detained probability sequence, the efficiency-increased ratio and the jumping's mining rate.
-For such a selfish mining, we establish a pyramid Markov process, and show that the pyramid Markov process is irreducible and positive recurrent, and so is the blockchain; and the stationary probability vector is matrix-geometric with an explicitly representable rate matrix.
+For such selfish mining, we establish a pyramid Markov process, and show that the pyramid Markov process is irreducible and positive recurrent, and the stationary probability vector is matrix-geometric with an explicitly representable rate matrix.
 Also, we use the stationary probability vector to analyze the influence of orphan blocks on the waste of computing resource.
 Furthermore, we set up a pyramid Markov reward process to investigate the long-run average profits of the honest and dishonest mining pools, respectively.
 Based on this, we can measure the mining efficiency of the dishonest mining pool through comparing with the honest mining pool.
 As a by-product, we build three approximative Markov processes when the system states are taken as the difference of block numbers on the two forked branches at the common tree root.
-For a special case without network latency, one of our main findings demonstrates that the Markov chain in Eyal and Sirer \cite{Eya:2014} should be incorrect, thus those obtained results by following the Markov chain method of Eyal and Sirer \cite{Eya:2014} in the literature are no longer true.
+For a special case without network latency, one of our main findings demonstrates that the Markov chain in Eyal and Sirer \cite{Eya:2014} should be incorrect, and thus the results by following the Markov chain method of Eyal and Sirer \cite{Eya:2014} in the literature may not be true as well.
 Finally, we use some numerical examples to verify our theoretical results.

-Note that the pyramid Markov (reward) processes open a new avenue to the study of blockchain selfish mining, thus we hope that the methodology and results developed in this paper can shed light to the blockchain selfish mining and open a series of potentially promising research.
-Along these lines, we will continue our future research on the following directions:
+Note that the pyramid Markov (reward) processes open a new avenue to the study of blockchain selfish mining.
+We hope that the methodology and results developed in this paper can shed light on the blockchain selfish mining and lead to a series of potentially promising research.
+We will continue our future research in the following directions:

--- Considering the blockchain selfish mining under a variable difficulty level of PoW puzzle, which is described as a Markovian arrival process, or a transient periodic point process.
+-- Considering the blockchain selfish mining under a changing difficulty level of PoW puzzle, which is described as a Markovian arrival process, or a transient periodic point process.